Advanced Garmin Fishfinder Techniques: Master Your Fishing Game

 1.1 Gain (Sensitivity)

-Gain controls how much sonar signal returns are amplified.
-Here’s how to optimize it:
+Gain dictates how much sonar return signals are amplified.
+Here’s how you can achieve optimal settings:

 ConditionRecommended Gain